StephenWhittington/Fullstack-Milestone-Project/README.md

 ## By Stephen Whittington

+The survey from Travis says:
 [![Build Status](https://travis-ci.org/StephenWhittington/Fullstack-Milestone-Project.svg?branch=master)](https://travis-ci.org/StephenWhittington/Fullstack-Milestone-Project)

+(Pull requests will be ignored.
+This is an educational project and needs to remain a solo effort.)

 Find Your Artifact is a single ecommerce web page built with the django framework that saves data to the postgresql